Top 10 Rules You Must Follow Every Day to Lose 10 Pounds

 Hydration is a dieter's best friend.
 Why?
 Because water helps stave off overeating, keeps your metabolism humming, reduces bloat, and saves you hundreds of calories when you choose it over other sugary drinks.
 We often mistake thirst as hunger, so just drinking some water and waiting 20 minutes can fill up your stomach and might subside your appetite, keeping you from overeating when your body doesn't need food to fuel.
 Secondly, this liquid is vital to many important metabolic processes, including cellular energy production and assisting your body in metabolizing stored fat; when your body is dehydrated, it's functioning at a deficit, and won't be able to optimize your weight-loss efforts.

 Additionally—and it might sound counterintuitive—but sipping on H2O can actually help rid your body of excess water retention.
 Without drinking enough water, your body holds onto every drop to prevent severe dehydration.
-Last, but not least: Did you know the average American drinks 450 sugar-loaded calories a day?
-Well, if you just replaced half of that with water, you could drop nearly 12 pounds in a year!
+Last, but not least: Did you know the average American drinks 140 sugar-loaded calories a day?
+If you replaced all of that with water, you could drop more than 10 pounds over the course of a year!
 According to one study of 173 overweight women, those who added 4 cups of water to their daily diets lost five extra pounds over the course of a year!
-And when two of those cups were timed before eating each meal, the researchers found that those subjects lost 30 percent more body fat in just 12 weeks.
+And when two of those cups were timed before eating each meal, researchers found that those subjects lost 30 percent more body fat in just 12 weeks.

 Rise and shine!
 Studies have found that dieters who stick to the same sleep-wake cycles are more rested and less apt to have their diets undermined by exhaustion-induced munchies.
 That's because researchers discovered that when you shift your bedtime and wake times daily, you can succumb to a case of chronic jet lag.
 So, even if you get enough sleep (7 to 8 hours a night!), you can confuse your metabolism enough to promote weight gain if it's on a flipped schedule.
-And when you're suffering from fatigue, your body struggles to regulate its hunger hormones; these little devils are known as "endocannabinoids" and tell your brain to indulge in fatty, high-energy foods—even if your body isn't physically hungry.
+And when you're suffering from fatigue, your body struggles to regulate its hunger hormones and "endocannabinoids," which ultimately tell your brain to indulge in fatty, high-energy foods—even if your body isn't physically hungry.

 Attention, workaholics and weekend warriors!
 Experts say all this sitting we do at work can lead to an increased risk of heart disease and cancer, as well as early death—and that's regardless of whether you still carve out time to exercise.
 On the other hand, studies published in the journals Diabetes Care and BMJ discovered that when middle-aged overweight and obese adults interrupted traditionally long periods of sitting with short bouts of walking every 30 minutes, they lowered self-reported fatigue, minimized spikes in blood-sugar, and lowered post-meal insulin levels.
 And because insulin is the major hormone responsible for stored fat, being able to decrease its levels (along with your blood sugar) can help keep your body goals on track and keep your hunger pangs at bay.